- This event has passed.

 Would you like to travel to Hawaii?
-The North Chatham Free Library invites you to do so.
-A team of creative photographers who live in Hawaii will present “Mo’olelo: Visual Storytelling of People’s Connection to the Land” on Sunday October 3 at 3 pm.
+The North Chatham Free Library invites you to join us for a fascinating presentation by a team of creative photographers who live in Hawaii.

 The group includes twelve artists, several of whom will present and discuss images and ideas with the audience.
 They write, “As artists, our common thread of interest is the beauty of nature and it’s fragile status.
 These images explore our human relationship to the land and our role in stewardship.”
 Their imagery includes digital techniques, abstraction, realism, and current events.